mkpetterson/2016-elections/README.md

 Below are a few other plots looking more closely at demographic data.
 Most are broken down into counties that voted majoriy-Trump or majority-Clinton.
 These plots highlight some interesting trends, namely that there isn't a large different along educational or income lines, with the exception that highly educated counties (>50% of the population has a college degree) voted almost exclusively for Clinton.
 One of the largest predictors appears to be whether or not the county previously voted for Romney or Obama.

-The correlations plot, aside from showing features that are highly correlated and redundant, also shows some strong correlations with the presidential candidates.
+The correlations plot, aside from showing features that are highly correlated and redundant, proved useful in determining which features are highly dependent and thus need to be removed prior to running the linear regression model.

 <details>